-FACT: We can help clients by paying for short courses such as English lessons and an SWVG member has provided one-to-one language support to several asylum seekers during 2015/16.
-We have also supported several clients to make applications for funding for longer or vocational courses including a course in marine engineering and a Masters in social science.
+FACT: We can help clients by paying for short courses such as English lessons and we have supported several clients to make applications for funding for longer or vocational courses.
+Some clients have gained first and masters degrees with our support.